Back to Blog

 SaaS marketing dashboard

 A SaaS marketing dashboard gives you the insights you need into your marketing metrics.
 Such dashboards can show the marketing performance per channel or an overview of the marketing activities in your SaaS product.
-For this example, we chose the SaaS marketing dashboard built into Google Looker Studio.
+For this example, we chose the SaaS marketing dashboard designed in Google Looker Studio – the PPC multi-channel report.

-This marketing dashboard is meant to optimize your PPC strategy on specific markets based on the overall sales and marketing performance by country.
+This marketing dashboard is meant to optimize your PPC strategy by analyzing your campaign performance on specific channels such as Google Ads, Facebook Ads, TikTok Ads, and others.

 SaaS analytics dashboard